A Tutorial on Estimating Time-Varying Vector Autoregressive Models: Estimating time-varying VAR model on Mood Time Series

 \section{Estimating time-varying VAR model on Mood Time Series}

 In this section we provide a step-by-step tutorial on how to estimate a time-varying VAR model on a mood time series using the KS(L1) method.
-In addition, we show how to compute time-varying prediction errors for all nodes, and how to assess the reliability of estimates.
-Finally, we visualize some aspects of the estimated time-varying VAR model.
-All analyses are performed using the R-package \textit{mgm} \citep{haslbeck2015mgm} and the shown code is fully reproducible, which means that the reader can execute the code while reading.
-The code below can also be found as an R-file on Github: \url{https://github.com/jmbh/tvvar_paper}.
+In addition, we show how to compute time-varying prediction errors for all nodes, how to assess the reliability of all estimates, and how to visualize some aspects of the estimated time-varying VAR model.
+Finally, we briefly discuss how to select between stationary and time-varying models.
+All analyses are performed using the R-package \textit{mgm} (version 1.2-8) \citep{haslbeck2015mgm} and R-version 3.6.0, and the code below can also be found as an R-file on Github: \url{https://github.com/jmbh/tvvar_paper}.
 In Appendix \ref{sec_tut_gam} we show how to fit the same model with the GAM(st) method using the R-package \emph{tvvarGAM}.